-Fig. 8 presents the execution times for each benchmark version on both the NVIDIA A100 system (Fig. 8a to Fig. 8f) and AMD MI250 system (Fig. 8g to Fig. 8l).
+Figure 8 presents the execution times for each benchmark version on both the NVIDIA A100 system (Figure 8a to Figure 8f) and AMD MI250 system (Figure 8g to Figure 8l).
 The benchmarks themselves reported all execution times.

 4.2.1 XSBench.
 XSBench [28] serves as proxy applications for the Open Monte Carlo (OpenMC) project [19], which employs the monte carlo methodology to simulate neutron and photon transport.
 XSBench focuses on a memory-intensive implementation, computing the continuous energy macroscopic neutron cross-section lookup, a critical component in neutron transport studies.
-The execution times for all versions on both systems are depicted in Fig. 8a and 8g.
+The execution times for all versions on both systems are depicted in Figures 8a and 8g.
 Notably, the ompx version consistently outperforms the native versions compiled with both LLVM/Clang and the vendor compiler across both systems.
 The results from the omp version were excluded due to the benchmark reporting an invalid checksum, rendering the results non-comparable.

 4.2.2 RSBench.
 Similar to XSBench, RSBench [27] is also a proxy applications for the OpenMC project.
 However, it distinguishes from XSBench by offering a compute-bound implementation.
-The execution times for all versions on both systems are shown in Fig. 8b and 8h.
+The execution times for all versions on both systems are shown in Figures 8b and 8h.
 Similar to the XSBench results, the ompx version exceeds the performance of the native version compiled with LLVM/Clang on both systems.
 Interestingly, on the NVIDIA A100 system, the omp version outperforms the CUDA version.
 Profiling results suggest that, despite a higher register usage (162), the omp version leverages 2KB of shared memory.
 This indicates that the heap-to-shared optimization in OpenMP [9] effectively moves certain data to shared memory, thereby enhancing performance.

 4.2.3 SU3.
 SU3 implements a sparse matrix-matrix multiplication routine specific to the Special Unitary group of order 3, denoted as SU(3).
 The core computation is derived from MLIC-Lattice QCD [3].
 This application delves into the quantum chromodynamics (QCD) theory, which studies the strong interactions between quarks and gluons.
-When evaluated on the NVIDIA A100 system, as shown in Fig. 8c, the ompx variant lags behind the CUDA version by approximately 9%.
+When evaluated on the NVIDIA A100 system, as shown in Figure 8c, the ompx variant lags behind the CUDA version by approximately 9%.
 A deeper dive into the profiling data shows that the CUDA version is more register-efficient, utilizing 24 registers compared to the 26 used by the ompx version.
 A detailed examination of the PTX code generated for ompx version further reveals that despite functions inlined into the kernel, these functions are not eliminated, leading to a substantial device binary size difference (29KB for ompx versus an only 3.9KB for CUDA).
-On the AMD MI250 system, as presented in Fig. 8i, the ompx version outperforms the HIP version by 28%.
+On the AMD system, as shown in Figure 8i, the ompx version outperforms the HIP version by 28%.
 Across both systems, the ompx version consistently demonstrates better performance over the omp version.

 4.2.4 AIDW.
 Adaptive inverse distance weighting (AIDW) in the benchmark suite is an efficient parallel AIDW algorithm by adopting fast k-nearest neighbors search [15].
-As depicted in Fig. 8d and 8j, on the AMD MI250 system, the OpenMP version aligns closely with the performance of the native version, irrespective of the compiler used.
+As depicted in Figures 8d and 8j, on the AMD MI250 system, the OpenMP version aligns closely with the performance of the native version, irrespective of the compiler used.
 On the NVIDIA A100 system, while it matches the performance of the CUDA version compiled with nvcc, it is slightly slower by about 5% when compared to the version compiled using LLVM/Clang.
 A detailed examination of the PTX code generated for both the ompx and CUDA versions highlighted that shared variables within the kernel are demoted in the CUDA version.
-SC-W 2023, November 12-17, 2023, Denver, CO, USA